Vishal462/xvqa-explainable-vqa/README.md

   <img src="assets/fig6-3b_scorecam.jpg" width="42%" alt="Score-CAM heatmap">
 </p>

 *"Is there a red chair in the room?"* → **no**.
 A language-biased model that had learned to associate "red chair" questions with "yes" would answer incorrectly here.
 The correct answer requires actually looking and finding neither a room nor a chair.
-The heatmap shows attention concentrated on the zebra and surrounding grass, which is the evidence that produced the "no".
+The Score-CAM heatmap highlights the zebra and surrounding grass, showing the regions that contributed most strongly to the model's prediction.

 ### Against published baselines